 Apply for a County 250 Organizing Grant

-These $3,000 grants are non-competitive and only require submission of the completed application by the official County 250 Committee.
+These $3,000 grants are non-competitive and only require submission of the completed application ( with clearly defined deliverables and timeline) by the official County 250 Committee (and their fiscal agent).
 For the details on all SC250 Grants visit: https://www.southcarolina250.com/sc250grants/

 - Register for the Discover SC Web Grants Program. https://www.scprtgrants.com/index.do All SC250 grants must be applied for through this online application program.
 Even if you are not ready to apply, you are encouraged to register as you must be approved by an admin before starting an application.
 Click Here for a step by step on how to register.